anefischer/udacity/README.md

 # Udacity Nanodegree Programms

 This is a github repro for the Udacity Nanodegree Programms I haven taken in 2021.
-The total effort for the course is 21 months calculated with 10hrs/week.
+The cumulative effort for the courses is 21 months calculated with 10hrs/week.
 I guess thats about one term at university.

 ### DAND: Data Analyst Nanodegree (nd002)
 Recommended time: 4 months, Level: Intermediate